 Glen Rose Bird Sanctuary

-From the intersection of FM 56 and US 67 in Glen Rose, go east on FM 56/ Hereford St. for 0.3 miles to Barnard Street.
-Turn left and go 0.1 miles to the Glen Rose Bird Sanctuary on the right.
-The Sanctuary is located just off downtown square in Glen Rose.
-Park anywhere around the courthouse and walk to corner of Barnard St. and Elm St. and go 1/4 block west on Barnard St.
+From the intersection of FM 56 and US 67 in Glen Rose, go east on FM 56/Hereford St. for 0.3 mile to Barnard St. Turn left and go 0.1 mile to the Glen Rose Bird Sanctuary on the right.
+The Sanctuary is located just off Downtown Square in Glen Rose.
+Park anywhere around the courthouse and walk to the corner of Barnard St. and Elm St. and go 1/4 block west on Barnard St.

 Glen Rose Bird Sanctuary serves as an important example of what can be achieved for wildlife in an urban setting with some hard work and dedication.
-The Texas Commission on Environmental Quality has even produced a 30-minute video for PBS titled 'Taking Care of Texas' that prominently features the sanctuary and its volunteer efforts to keep the Paluxy River clean.
 Located in downtown Glen Rose on a seasonal stream, the park is augmented by several bird feeders, making it an attractive residence or stopover for any migrant in the vicinity.
 In summer, nesting species include Carolina Wren, American Robin, Red-bellied Woodpecker and Eastern Phoebe.
 Winter species to look out for include Cedar Waxwing, Yellow-rumped Warbler and American Goldfinch.
-Given the correct weather conditions during migration, almost anything could turn up from Wood Warblers to Eastern Wood-Pewees to flycatchers.
+Given the correct weather conditions during migration, almost anything could turn up, from Wood Warblers, to Eastern Wood-Pewees, to flycatchers.
 The sanctuary is also home to a variety of insects, reptiles, amphibians and mammals.
-Whatever the time of year, the bird sanctuary is always worth a look.

-From the intersection of US 67 and FM 56/ Hereford St. in Glen Rose, go east on FM 56 for 0.3 miles to Barnard St. Turn left and go 0.1 miles to Elm St./ SR 144; turn right and go south across the Paluxy bridge.
-Continue one block and turn left into the park just across the Paluxy River from Downtown Square.
+From the intersection of US 67 and FM 56/Hereford St. in Glen Rose, go east on FM 56 for 0.3 mile to Barnard St. Turn left and go 0.1 mile to Elm St./SR 144; turn right and go south across the Paluxy bridge.
+Continue 1 block and turn left into the park just across the Paluxy River from Downtown Square.

 Glen Rose's Heritage Park guides the visitor back in time as they walk along the Paluxy River just south of the courthouse.
 The park holds several celebrated buildings from the earliest days of European settlement in the region.
-Among the historic houses are native oaks, which support Red-bellied and Downy Woodpeckers, as well as Mourning Doves and Eastern Fox Squirrels.
-Scissor-tailed Flycatchers and Western Kingbirds prefer the roadside habitat, while Great Blue and Green Herons can be found along the river.
+Among the historic houses are native oaks, which support Red-bellied and Downy Woodpeckers, as well as Mourning Dove and eastern fox squirrels.
+Scissor-tailed Flycatcher and Western Kingbird prefer the roadside habitat, while Great Blue and Green Herons can be found along the river.
 In the summertime, nesting Cliff Swallows frequent the park's Elm Street Bridge.
 Look along the riverbank for American Rubyspot, a boldly colorful, uncommon damselfly.

 Country Woods Inn

-In the square around the Court House in downtown Glen Rose, take Elm St./ SR 144 south 0.2 miles and look for the Citgo Gas Station at the road fork and stay left.
-After one block turn left on Grand Ave. and follow it north 0.4 miles to its end.
+In the square around the Court House in downtown Glen Rose, take Elm St./SR 144 south 0.2 mile and look for the Citgo Gas Station at the road fork and stay left.
+After one block turn left on Grand Ave. and follow it north 0.4 mile to its end.
 Upon entering the Inn's entrance, continue and you will see signs at each cabin.
 The main house is at the end of the lane.

 Country Woods Inn is nestled along the Paluxy River, just downstream from the Heritage Park.
 The inn offers a diversity of 13 different accommodations ranging from glorious country houses to a fully furnished boxcar.
-These guest quarters are spread out across riverside meadows and dense woodlands, providing a variety of wildlife watching opportunities.
-White-tailed Deer commonly graze the meadows among flocks of Wild Turkey, while in the woods, birds such as the Black-crested Titmice and Yellow-billed Cuckoos can be heard.
+These guest quarters are spread out across riverside meadows and dense woodlands, providing a variety of wildlife-watching opportunities.
+White-tailed deer commonly graze the meadows among flocks of Wild Turkey, while in the woods, birds such as the Black-crested Titmouse and Yellow-billed Cuckoo can be heard.
 Several trails lead from the open meadow into the woodland along the river.
-This is the best area to search for Great-crested Flycatchers and dragonflies such as Eastern Pond Hawk, Common Whitetail and Roseate Skimmer.
+This is the best area to search for Great Crested Flycatcher and dragonflies such as Eastern Pondhawk, Common Whitetail and Roseate Skimmer.
 American Rubyspot damselflies may also be found, along with Cliff and Rough-winged Swallows.

 Cedars on the Brazos

-From Court House Square in Glen Rose, go south on Elm St./ SR 144 for 0.7 miles to Hwy 56 South.
-Turn left on Hwy 56 and go 0.6 miles to CR 413.
-Turn left (northeast) on CR 413 and follow 2.0 miles to a dead end at the gate, continue 0.3 miles to the bed and breakfast.
+From Court House Square in Glen Rose, go south on Elm St./SR 144 for 0.7 mile to Hwy.
+56 South.
+Turn left on Hwy.
+56 and go 0.6 mile to CR 413.
+Turn left (northeast) on CR 413 and follow 2 miles to a dead end at the gate, continue 0.3 mile to the bed and breakfast.

-Cedars on the Brazos shatter all preconceived notions about log cabins and cedar trees.
-This three-room bed and breakfast sits on a tranquil bend of the Brazos River, providing access to peace, quiet and some astounding wildlife.
-Many species can be found a short distance from the B&B, with Nine-banded Armadillos wandering the creek beds, Wild Turkeys foraging along the river banks, and Great-horned Owls perching quietly on the neighboring cliffs.
+Cedars on the Brazos shatters all preconceived notions about log cabins and cedar trees.
+This 3-room bed and breakfast sits on a tranquil bend of the Brazos River, providing access to peace, quiet and some astounding wildlife.
+Many species can be found a short distance from the B&B;, with nine-banded armadillos wandering the creek beds, Wild Turkeys foraging along the river banks and Great-horned Owls perching quietly on the neighboring cliffs.
 For those who don't wish to wander, many species congregate around the feeders that line the stone patio.
 Numerous hummingbird feeders bring dozens of Black-chinned Hummingbirds to the property daily.
-In the evening you can relax to the sounds of the Chuck-wills-widow and watch the shadows for the inquisitive Gray Fox that may drop by.
+In the evening you can relax to the sounds of the Chuck-will's-widow and watch the shadows for the inquisitive gray fox that may drop by.

 Somervell County Park

 From the intersection of FM 56 and US 67 in Glen Rose, go north on US 67 for 1.3 miles to Bo Gibbs Blvd.
-Turn left (west), go 0.1 mile and turn right onto Texas Drive.
-Travel east 0.1 mile on Texas Drive and turn left into the park.
+Turn left (west), go 0.1 mile and turn right onto Texas Dr. Travel east 0.1 mile on Texas Dr. and turn left into the park.